yongjingmao/DIL_SDS/README.md

 # DIL_SDS
 This project applies a Deep Internal Learning model ([DIL](https://github.com/Haotianz94/IL_video_inpainting)) to reconstruct cloud-contaminated MNDWI based on Landsat 8&9 images and extracts shoreline positions from reconstructed images with [CoastSat Toolbox](https://github.com/kvos/CoastSat).
 Different from the original DIL using either Gaussian noise as priors, the proposed method used the mixture of the Gaussian noise and Sentinel 1 SAR images based on the availability of SAR images.
 Additionally, a shoreline-focus loss function was introduced in this project to optimize the MNDWI reconstruction only in the 200 m buffer of the shoreline.
 The model architecture is shown below.
+The detailed methodology is described in [[1](https://doi.org/10.1016/j.isprsjprs.2025.01.013)].

 <img src="figures/DIL_architecture.jpg" width="1000">